Derrick Rose Situation Providing Flashbacks To Stephon Marbury Fiasco

 At the time, the two-time All-Star went from projected savior to “most reviled athlete in New York.”
 However, even Marbury — described as isolated and distant from people — knew better than to leave without as much as a 15-second text message.
 He returned for the Knicks’ matchup against the Los Angeles Clippers the next day — after receiving a $195,000 fine instead of being suspended, just like Rose — and added 13 points off the bench in an 84-81 loss.

 The difference?
 Marbury was two years older then than Rose is now and he had two additional seasons left on his contract.
-Rose is in the final year of his current deal and will become a free agent this summer a severely diminished player from his peak years in Chicago.
+Rose is in the final year of his current deal and will become a free agent this summer, a severely diminished player from his peak years in Chicago.

 LOOKING AHEAD